SaiMGhatti/Indievore/README.md

 # Indievore
-Developed a ecommerce website for mom & pop stores to start their online business.
+Developed an ecommerce website for mom & pop stores to start their online business.
+There are two design flows in this mvp.
+One flow is the customer flow where the customer can choose the products to shop.
+In the other flow, retailer gets a notification if customer has chooses his store for ordering.
+If so, then retailer packs the order and adds the receipt.
+This receipt will be sent to customer email and customer can go to the store to collect his order.
 Tools used: Nodejs, MongoDB, reactJS, sendgrid
 1. Landing Page
 ![image](https://github.com/user-attachments/assets/2d77a856-5fdb-4a6f-91fe-f837af817943)

-2. User shopping page
+2. Landing Page 2
 ![image](https://github.com/user-attachments/assets/3bf4ff7c-f49b-4bde-a97b-9ca7a958943b)

-3. Cart Page
+3. Customer shopping page
 ![image](https://github.com/user-attachments/assets/5ee11b9a-79f5-4a64-94ca-d42946acc3cd)

+5. Cart Page
 ![image](https://github.com/user-attachments/assets/625788e6-6aa8-4832-b6c5-19ff37b47437)

+6.
 ![image](https://github.com/user-attachments/assets/fd7fead9-be33-4dc6-a86e-abf18ee7c323)

 ![image](https://github.com/user-attachments/assets/937605c3-2716-461f-b510-4f63236db74b)